Coatue direct deposits $20M into Pinwheel, a payroll API for neobanks – TechCrunch

 “For us, it was really about picking one of those and using it as a wedge and then augmenting from there,” Lee said.
 “Direct-deposit switching was the most urgent and top priority for all of our customers, mostly since there wasn’t much of an alternative.”
 According to him, the company is becoming a market leader in that strategic niche.
 “In a quarter, we will be doing close to half of all direct-deposit switches in the neobank market,” he said.

-Once a client starts with direct deposits they start to migrate to other offerings like paycheck-linked lending.
+Once a client starts with direct deposits they start to migrate to other offerings, like paycheck-linked lending.
 As low-fee neobanks build up their consumer bases, they are frantically seeking revenue streams to cover their massive growth.
 Lending is one rich target, and having direct access to payroll data can make it significantly easier to underwrite a loan.

 Pinwheel has been aggressively growing its team, expanding from a small coterie a year ago to about 40 people.
 The company is reopening its office today in the Flatiron District in New York City, and Lee noted that the company is “remote-friendly” and has about a third of its staff outside the NYC metro.